-- Please provide a narrative below describing the professional development and other activities provided to improve instructional effectiveness and use of academic data to guide instruction.
-Provide supporting documentation in the corresponding folder. - All instructional paraprofessionals at Gilder meet the ESSA requirements.
-Documentation of training level or NSSRS paraprofessional validation is included. - The Gilder SIP Plan a year-long calendar including Professional Development is created based by all staff on needs that were identified in the plan.
+• The Gilder SIP Plan a year-long calendar including Professional Development is created based by all staff on needs that were identified in the plan.
 The professional learning plan is a personalized, plan that is informed by valid and reliable measures of educator effectiveness.
-Para staff development is monthly.
+Staff Development & Data Dives are once in a 10-day cycle.
+Staff sign in at all PD sessions.